gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 schools.
 When one goes from a quantitative to categorical version of a variable, one loses information (the specific details of the quantitative responses within each level created) and this almost always will result in a loss of statistical power of the procedure.
+\index{power}
 In this situation, the p-value from the ANOVA was of the order $10^{-10}$ while the Chi-square test had a p-value of order $10^{-7}$.
 This larger p-value is typical of the loss of power in going to a categorical response when more information was available.